B2. Operations

 Divide students into pairs and distribute a copy of Appendix 4.1.
 Provide them with manipulatives, sheets and graph paper.

 Observe students and support them in their work, but do not tell them how to solve the problem.
-Use strategic interventions to get them to think about:
+Use strategic prompting to get them to think about:

 • the strategies to be used to solve each of the two parts of the problem;

-• to what is unknown in each of the two parts.
+• what is unknown in each of the two parts.

 Allow sufficient time for students to explore and discuss various problem-solving strategies.